Md-Siam-Mia-Man/P.U.R.G.E/README.md

 > [!WARNING] > **Use at your own risk!** 💀 This is powerful software.
 I am not responsible for anything that could happen to your phone.
 Always make a full backup of your data before proceeding.

 <p align="center">
-  <em>Say goodbye to bloatware with a slick, modern, and native GUI!</em>
+  <em>Say goodbye to bloatware with a slick, modern, and truly native GUI.</em>
 </p>

 ![P.U.R.G.E.
 Screenshot](assets/img/UI.png)